-Please provide a written quote for all Phases, including a break-down of costs and indicate your availability to commence the work.
-The quote must be made valid for 60 days.
+Please provide a written quote for all Phases, including a break-down of costs and indicate your availability to commence the study.

-The draft Compliance Statement must be delivered within a week of the date of appointment, and should cover the requirements detailed in section 2.1, be prepared in a suitable font (such as Arial 12) and the format and content must comply with Appendix 6 of the amended EIA Regulations, 2017, as well as the Promulgated Protocols relating to Agricultural Compliance Statements (dated March 2020).
-The final statement (which shall include any reasonable amendments in response to the EAP's comments on the initial draft, if necessary) shall be delivered two weeks after the draft statement, assuming the EAP shall have provided comments within a week after receiving the initial draft report.
+An initial draft report covering the above requirements must be submitted to SES four weeks after the notice to proceed with above scope of work.
+The report must be prepared in a suitable font (such as Arial 12) and the format and content must comply with Appendix 6 of the amended EIA Regulations, 2017, as well as the Promulgated Protocols relating to Plant Species (dated Oct 2020).
+The final report (which shall include any reasonable amendments in response to the EAP's comments on the initial draft, if necessary) shall be delivered two weeks after the draft report, assuming the EAP shall have provided comments within a week after receiving the initial draft report.

-TEL: +27 (0) 44 873 4923 FAX: +27 (0) 44 874 5953 EMAIL: info@sescc.net WEBSITE: www.sescc.net ADDRESS: 102 Merriman Street, George 6530 PO BOX: 9087, George , 6530
+GEORGE TEL: +27 (0) 44 873 4923 FAX: +27 (0) 44 874 5953 EMAIL: info@sescc.net WEBSITE: www.sescc.net ADDRESS: 102 Merriman Street, George 6530 PO BOX: 9087, George , 6530